lnx1288/COA-all-in-one/README.md

 with first.
   * Copy/paste data from the question (e.g., instance/project names, flavour
 specs) to avoid wasting time typing and prevent typos.
+  * Use the embedded notebook to track skipped/non-completed/flagged questions so that you can get back to them later.
   * Ensure that you're fully aware of any question requirements (e.g., avoid using a specific IP range, compulsory use of either the CLI or the GUI).
   * __Don't overthink the questions__, e.g., flavours are accessible across all
 projects unless access is specified.
-  * __Consider using the CLI for the entire exam__ (make sure you're proficient with it first).
+  * __Consider using the CLI for the entire exam but only if you're proficient with it__.
 Fewer context switches might make things easier and less error-prone.
+However, __if for some reason you're more confortable with a GUI, then stick to Horizon__, most of the tasks can be done there.
   * For every topic, make sure you know which client method (CLI or GUI) is the best (i.e., the quickest) for you.
   * __Some tasks can only be executed via CLI__, make sure you know which ones.
+Here is a non-exhaustive list of "CLI-only" tasks:
+    * Managing `domains`
+    * Managing `endpoints`
+    * Downloading Glance images
+    * Managing `swift` ACL rules and expiration dates
   * __Check, check and check again__ to ensure your work has met the criteria, even if you know for a fact that your command/steps were correct.
   * Based on my experience, the exam can be completed rather easily in half the